Job Hazard Analysis Technique

 Recommendation for step 1

-• Access and egress to and from the location of the equipment in the store should be cleared to prevent trip and fall.
+• Access and egress to and from the location of the equipment in the store should be cleared to prevent trips and falls.

 • Hand gloves may be needed if the equipment has rough edges that could result in cuts while lifting it out.
 Etc.

-The steps for the job task should be enumerated till the end, the Hazards and recommendations will be determined for each steps.
+The steps for the job task should be enumerated till the end, the Hazards and recommendations will be determined for each step.

-Remember: Job Hazard Analysis (JHA) is a step by step process which should be followed.
+Remember: Job Hazard Analysis (JHA) is a step-by-step process that should be followed.

 See more details on JHA by OSHA